Succulent Simplicity is a site for fans of all things succulents and cacti.

 - 7 Tips to Stop Overwatering and Killing your Succulents and CactiThe most common problem people have when starting out with succulents is overwatering.
 Imagine a cactus in the wild.
 Where do you see it?—probably some sandy expanse, right?
 Succulents and cacti are typically desert plants, and as such they’re adapted to living in dry, arid environments.
 They are xerophilic, and aren’t used to receiving lots… Read more: 7 Tips to Stop Overwatering and Killing your Succulents and Cacti

-- Garden Pumice review (General Pumice Products)Pumice is one of the best soil additives to use when planting succulents and cacti.
+- Review — Garden Pumice (General Pumice Products)Pumice is one of the best soil additives to use when planting succulents and cacti.
 It absorbs and holds the right amount of water and nutrients, while creating space for aeration and fast drainage.
-Pumice can be better than perlite as an additive, because it doesn’t have the same tendency to separate out of the… Read more: Garden Pumice review (General Pumice Products)
+Pumice can be better than perlite as an additive, because it doesn’t have the same tendency to separate out of the… Read more: Review — Garden Pumice (General Pumice Products)

-- How to make a propagation / etiolation stationWhy do you need one?
+- Make a basic propagation / etiolation stationDo you need one?
 Sometimes your plants just aren’t getting enough light and need a little extra care.
 Most succulents prefer a minimum of 6 hours of bright, direct sunlight a day.
 When plants aren’t getting enough light they start to etiolate or stretch out in search of more.
-This causes the stems to… Read more: How to make a propagation / etiolation station
+This causes the stems to elongate,… Read more: Make a basic propagation / etiolation station